-The Southland Regional Council will reserve the exercise of its control to the following matters:
+The Southland Regional Council will reserve its control to the following matters:

-- 1. the type of dye used; - 2. the amount of dye used and the rate of application; - 3. any requirements for public notice of the investigation occurring; - 4. duration of the investigation.
+- 1. the type of dye used; - 2. the amount of dye used and the rate of application; - 3. any requirements for public notice of the investigation occurring; and - 4. duration of the investigation.